dscorbett/duployan-font/docs/developer-documentation.md

 ## Testing

-The additional prerequisite for testing is:
+The additional prerequisites for testing are:

+* Fontspector 1.5.2 or later
 * HarfBuzz 8.1.0 or later

 To test the fonts, run: